mconbere/baseball-design/README.md

 There is one rule
 -----------------

-1. You may not return.
-You may only catch and throw.
+1. You may not return. _You may only catch and throw_.

 Praise given to The Baseball Design Pattern
 -------------------------------------------